SebastienCoube/Improving-performances-of-MCMC-for-Nearest-Neighbor-Gaussian-Process-models-with-full-data-augmentat/README.md

 # Supplementary material

-This repository is the supplementary material for *Two MCMC strategies for Nearest Neighbor Gaussian Process*.
+This repository is the supplementary material for *Improving performances of MCMC for Nearest Neighbor Gaussian Process models with full data augmentation*.

  - The folder R_scripts gathers the immplementation of the methods that are presented in the article.